sam-ludlow/mame-ao/README.md

 Each MAME version is kept completely isolated, when a new version of MAME is used a fresh MAME directory is created.
 Previous versions are left in place, you can go back to them anytime, let’s say you have some saved state.

-When you select a machine MAME-AO will download the files from archive.org if they are not already in the Hash Store.
+When you select a machine MAME-AO will download if they are not already in the Hash Store.
 When in the Hash Store the files are copied (or preferably linked if enabled) to the correct place in the MAME rom directory.

 ### Data
 SQLite databases are generated from the MAME XML output, 2 databases machine & software.
 This uses quiet a bit of CPU & RAM but once done is quick to load next time.
 If MAME-AO or MAME have version bumps the database will be re-created.